M&A, ESOP and Valuation Resources

 As companies continue to refine their executive compensation programs, they may introduce new terms or variations to rTSR awards, both in design and payout, further increasing the complexity of valuing these awards.
 As a result, many companies choose to engage valuation firms with expertise in equity compensation to ensure accurate and defensible valuations of their rTSR awards, as well as to stay compliant with accounting and regulatory requirements.

 PCE has a broad range of experience in providing fair value financial reporting and related services to businesses and organizations, including public and private companies, private equity firms, early-stage enterprises, and other closely held businesses and partnerships.
 Our professionals have in-depth knowledge and understanding of the reporting requirements and best practices in such valuations, and we provide a full range of fair value measurement services.
+Many clients engage business valuation services to produce defensible analyses for financial reporting and compliance.
 Our analyses and conclusions have been widely accepted, withstanding the scrutiny of auditors, the SEC, and other regulatory bodies.

 With our team’s background in fair value accounting, we assist clients with valuation matters impacting their financial statements and help them navigate the nuanced financial and strategic issues.
 And because our firm understands fair value issues, local and national accounting firms regularly refer financial reporting valuation assignments to PCE Valuations.